wilvk/blog-hugo/content/posts/building-dotnet-diagnostics.md

 Ok, so only 6 out of 47 failed this time.
 That's some progress.

 But why did the 6 fail?
-I'll look at that in the next blog post.
+We'll look at that in the another blog post.